Ameliasks/dms1_blog/posts/fifteen-blog-post.md

 ![photo 1](photos/49.png)
 *Sourcing HDRI*

 [This](https://www.behance.net/gallery/14268675/CTC-Winter-Olympic-Package) is my lighting and materials reference for this project.
 I love how the lighting gives a warm glow to the scene, giving a fun yet peaceful atmosphere.
-I went onto HDRI Haven to source a HDRI that matched this reference.
+I went onto HDRI Haven to source a HDRI that matched this reference.The reason why I have vhosen a sunset HDRI for my scene is because I loved the warmth that it casts upon the scene, further highlighting the beautiful nostalgia of my childhood.

  I aim to use a three-point lighting for my scene as I think this will help the render of the scene look more beautiful and professional.
 Three-point lighting is a traditional method for illuminating a subject in a scene with light sources from three distinct positions.

 ![photo 1](photos/56.png)
 *Three-point lighting diagram*